onsip/SIP.js/docs/api/sip.js.registerer.unregister.md

 ## Registerer.unregister() method

 Sends the REGISTER request with expires equal to zero.
-Rejects with `RequestPendingError` if a REGISTER request is alreadly in progress.
+Rejects with `RequestPendingError` if a REGISTER request is already in progress.

 <b>Signature:</b>